-Description MR Body and Pelvis Imaging is a core unit in the course of Advanced Imaging (MRI).
-The unit provides students with in-depth knowledge of the relevant protocols to create Magnetic Resonance Imaging (MRI) sequences for the anatomical regions in the Thoracic, Abdominal and Pelvic Region for different clinical examinations.
+Description MR Body and Pelvis Imaging is a core subject in the course of Advanced Imaging (MRI).
+The subject provides students with in-depth knowledge of Body and Pelvis anatomy and the relevant protocols to create Magnetic Resonance Imaging (MRI) sequences for the anatomical regions in the Thoracic, Abdominal and Pelvic Region for different clinical examinations.
 It is expected that students will develop the ability to recognise normal anatomy, identify common pathologies and be able to provide diagnostic solutions and/or develop new MRI algorithms for clinical problems.
 They will have the ability to either produce, request or recommend the proper sequence and the best method of operating the MRI equipment for the anatomical region in question.
+The subject is offered to all eligible students with a varied pathway for the two weeks clinical component relevant to their undergraduate discipline.
 Students will have 2 weeks of clinical training in an MRI clinical site.

 Student Contribution Band HECS Band 3 10cp

 Successful completion of 60 credit points and Students must be enrolled in 4767 Master of Advanced Imaging (MRI) or 4768 Graduate Diploma of Advanced Imaging (MRI).

 On successful completion of this subject, students should be able to: